calipho-sib/cellosaurus/README.md

 - cellosaurus_deleted_ACs.txt: List of deleted accession numbers/entries
 - cellosaurus_name_conflicts.txt: Tables of cell lines with identical names
 - cellosaurus_faq.txt: Frequently asked questions
-- cellosaurus_relnotes.txt: Release notes: statistics and description of format changes
+- cellosaurus_relnotes.txt: Release notes: release statistics and description of format changes

 - cellopub.txt: Abstracts and web links for references that are not in PubMed, DOI or Patent (identifiers CLPUBnnnnn)